How to Insert and Remove a Menstrual Cup: All the Information You Need to Know

 If you’re having a hard time inserting your menstrual cup, just try again a bit later once you relax a bit.
 When you feel nervous, your muscles tighten up, include the ones in your pelvic region, so this will make it quite difficult to insert your menstrual cup.

 It’s normal to feel nervous when you’re first starting out with menstrual cups.
 They are big and may seem like they might not fit into your vaginal canal.
 Trust us-they will!
 Take a few deep breaths and try as much as possible to relax.
+If you experience leaking with your menstrual cup, check out a few tips here: Menstrual Cup Leaking Help.

 - Pushing it down on one side and scrunching it up.
 This generally makes it smaller and easier to insert, but it can be a bit harder for it to pop open easily, especially if you use a cup that is not so stiff.